About the Society

 The Management Committee

 Election to the Management Committee is for a single term between one AGM and the next.
 Committee members are required to retire at an AGM but may nominate for re-election.
-Section 69A of the Associations Incorporation Act 1981 (QLD) provides that the Secretary’s functions include keeping minutes of each meeting; keeping copies of all correspondence and other documents relating to the society, and maintaining the register of members.
-The register is open for inspection at all reasonable times by application to the Secretary.
+The register of members is open for inspection at all reasonable times by application to the Secretary.

 President: Rosemary Cater-Smith